 Algae Vegan DHA

 Omega-3 fatty acids are essential fats that most people do not consume enough of.
 Omega-3s are needed during brain and eye development.
 After development they are needed to support brain, eye, and cardiovascular health.
-Omega-3s help to protect the body from oxidative stress, which in turn may help to reduce chances of cardiovasculer disease and cancer.
+Omega-3s help to protect the body from oxidative stress, which in turn may help to reduce chances of cardiovascular disease and cancer.

 There are three main types of omega-3: alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).
 ALA is the most common, found in nuts, seeds, and nut/seed oil.